Seals and sunsets: The best things to do in Alonissos, Greece

 Visit the National Marine Park of Alonissos

 The National Marine Park of Alonissos was Greece’s first protected marine area when it was founded in 1992.
 It’s an important habitat and breeding ground for 300 species of fish as well as birds, reptiles and mammals.
-But the park’s most famous resident is the rare Mediterranean monk seal, an endangered species with less than 800 left in the world.
+But the park’s most famous resident is the rare Mediterranean monk seal, an endangered species with less than 800 in the world.

 There are regular boat trips into the marine park on board several boats with slightly different itineraries – if you walk around the harbour in Patitiri you can see info boards showing which are running when.
 Prices are around €50–€70 for a full day trip.